Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Data

-\acrshort{metno} runs \acrshort{roms} in barotropic mode (2D) every 12 hours, and every forecast has a length of 120 hours \citep{ocean_met, kristensen_et_al_2022}.
-The predictions are available through \acrshort{metno}'s Weather \acrfull{api} \citep{api_met}.
-Nordic4-SS is forced with forecasts from \acrshort{ecmwf}.
-Here, we use only the deterministic model because it has a higher resolution than the \acrfull{eps} members, leading to an appreciable reduction in the residuals in Nordic4-SS compared with the other members of the ensemble.
-Archived forecasts from the most recent implementation of the storm surge model, Nordic4-SS, are only available since 2018.
+Nordic4-SS runs in ensemble and deterministic mode.
+Here, we use only the deterministic model because it is forced by an atmospheric model with higher resolution than the \acrfull{eps} members, which leads to an appreciable reduction in the residuals in Nordic4-SS compared with the other members of the ensemble.
+Furthermore, the length of the dataset used to train the data-driven methods in this study is limited by the archived forecasts of Nordic4-SS, the most recent implementation of the storm surge model, which is available from 2018.

 A fraction of the error in Nordic4-SS is associated with the input to the model.
 This could be the forcing chosen to run \acrshort{roms}, the description of the bottom topography, or the bottom friction coefficient \citep{haidvogel_et_al_2000, shchepetkin_and_mcwilliams_2005}.
-Nevertheless, another part of the error is intrinsic to \acrshort{roms} and can be affected by limitations and errors in subscale parameterizations, missing or excluded physics, finite resolution in space and time, discretization and truncation errors \citep{haidvogel_et_al_2000, shchepetkin_and_mcwilliams_2005}, etc. Notice that \acrshort{metno} currently runs \acrshort{roms} without tides.
-However, the storm surge and tidal components are non-linearly dependent and cannot be completely separated.
-Even though the instrumental error at the water level stations is estimated to be less than 1 cm \citep{kristensen_et_al_2022}, the uncertainties in our ground truth, computed as the difference between total water level and tides, are estimated to be around 3 cm \citep{kristensen_et_al_2022}.
-Furthermore, uncertainties in Nordic4-SS might also be related to local wind effects, wave propagation, or resonances.
+Nevertheless, another part of the error is intrinsic to \acrshort{roms} and can be affected by limitations and errors in subscale parameterizations, missing or excluded physics, finite resolution in space and time, discretization and truncation errors \citep{haidvogel_et_al_2000, shchepetkin_and_mcwilliams_2005}, etc. Note that \acrshort{metno} currently runs \acrshort{roms} for storm surge forecasting without tides.
+However, the storm surge and tidal components are non-linearly dependent and cannot be completely separated for large surges/tides with the magnitude of the impact being a topic of ongoing research \citep[e.g.,][]{williams_et_al_2016, kristensen_et_al_2022}.
+Some efforts have been made to estimate the intrinsic error in ROMS by running it with analyzed atmospheric forcing.
+The calculations show that, even though the instrumental error at the water level stations is estimated to be less than 1 cm \citep{kristensen_et_al_2022}, the uncertainties in our ground truth, computed as the difference between total water level and tides, are estimated to be around 3 cm \citep{kristensen_et_al_2022}.
+This means that additional errors are introduced when, for example, the storm surge signal is derived from the difference between the tides and the total water level.
+Other potential sources of error in Nordic4-SS are related to local wind effects (as we show in the polar plots in the results section), lack of wave-ocean coupling, or resonances in the basins.